bakame-php/http-structured-fields/docs/07-extensions.md

 ---
-title: Interacting with PHP ecosystem
+title: Interacting with the PHP ecosystem
 order: 8
 ---

-# Interacting with PHP ecosystem
+# Interacting with the PHP ecosystem

+## Everything is final

+As a rule of thumb all the classes from this package are final and immutable and expose no particular interface.

+The reason is to ensure that in any situation the RFC is being respected.
+The contract is between the RFC and your code the package only acts as a link between both parties.

+## DataTypes are Stringable

-All Datatypes expose the `Stringable` interface while it is recommended to use the `toHttpValue` method for better granularity.
-Supporting the `Stringable` interface allows the package to easily interface with packages and frameworks which expects a string or a stringable object when adding or updating HTTP field values.
+All Datatypes expose the `Stringable` interface while it is recommended to use the `toHttpValue` method for better granularity but supporting the `Stringable` interface allows the package to easily interface with packages and frameworks which expects a string or a stringable object when adding or updating HTTP field values.